tsubasa-tech-gh/ProjectZomboid/README.md

 - Go to CloudFormation > Stacks > Your stack > Update
 - Change `DesiredTaskCount` from 1 to 0
 - Update stack
+- **Note:** This will automatically terminate the ECS task and delete the Network Load Balancer to save costs

+### Cost Optimization

+This solution implements several cost-saving measures:

+1. **Fargate Spot** instances offer up to 70% discount over regular Fargate pricing
+2. **Dynamic NLB provisioning** - The Network Load Balancer (which has an hourly cost) is only created when the server is running
+3. **Zero-cost when stopped** - When the server is stopped, you only pay for the EFS storage containing your game data

 ### Troubleshooting